-In most cases, this can be fixed your issue with deleting unwanted pages in Google Docs.
+In most cases, this can be fixed your issue by deleting unwanted pages in Google Docs.
 But, it gives you a smaller margin.
 If the issue was your left or right margins being too large, this can fix it with this.
-Moreover, make sure to note your default margin sizes before make any changes.
+Moreover, make sure to note your default margin sizes before making any changes.

 3. Change the Custom Spacing Value

-This is not recommending for the first time but sometimes you may see an extra page in your doc without any content on it.
-This can happen due to the custom spacing options on your document.
+This is not recommended for the first time to delete a page in Google docs but sometimes you may see an extra page in your doc without any content on it.
+This might happen due to the custom spacing options on your document.

 To fix this:

 - Click Format > Line spacing > Custom spacing from the document menu bar.

 - Adjust the numbers there and see your extra page gets removed.

 Take a note of your default values before making changes.
 In addition, make sure that your content doesn’t make it harder to read after you add a custom value.

 Getting Rid of Unwanted Pages in Google Docs